unisonweb/unison/unison-src/transcripts/doc2.output.md

            |_____|_|_|_|___|___|_|_|
        '''

+       Inline '''
-       Inline '' text literal with 1 space of padding '' in the middle of a sentence.
+        text literal with 1 space of padding
+       ''' in the middle of a sentence.
+  }}     ''' in the middle of a sentence.
   }}
 ```